mjenior/mjenior.github.io/_posts/2016-04-10-clustering.md

 a [study](http://www.ncbi.nlm.nih.gov/pubmed/9682055) from back in 1998.
 If sequences fall within the user provided identity, then they are clustered together.
 Otherwise, a new cluster is formed.
 This happens processively until all peptides are put either into an existing cluster or make new ones.
-This process is known as
+This process is known as greedy incremental clustering.

 <div style="text-align:center">Time to push some buttons!</div>
 <div style="text-align:center"><img src ="http://mjenior.github.io/images/hulk_hands_rickmorty.gif" width="500" height="300" /></div>